mbn-code/Algoritmeanalyse-og-optimering/README.md

 - How does the choice of data structure affect the efficiency of an algorithm?
 - What tools and techniques can be used to benchmark and compare different algorithms?
 - How can parallelization and caching be used to improve the performance of existing algorithms?
 - What practical examples of algorithm optimization exist in large-scale software projects, and what have been the results?
+[A1](https://www.henrik-bondtofte.dk/pagerank/)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for suggestions and improvements.
+This project is more than just a project, it's a product and can be used to test any algorithm or instructions to test the time.

 ## License